Quantum Electrodynamics vacuum polarization solver: High Harmonic Generation

 This source term only accounts for the unperturbed fields being inserted into the nonlinear polarization and magnetization.
-The formal solution of this equation is given by the convolution between the source term and the Green's function of the one dimensional wave operator~\cite{Jackson},
+The formal solution of this equation is given by the convolution between the source term and the Green's function of the one-dimensional wave operator~\cite{Jackson},

 where the Green's function is

 The modified electric field reads